fntechgit/summit-registration-lite/README.md

    **loginWithCode**          = method passed that will be called when the user tries to login with a code

    **onPurchaseComplete**     = method passed that will be called after the purchase of a ticket it's completed

+   **handleCompanyError**     = method passed that will be called if the company dropdown can't be fetched

 ## PUBLISH TO NPM: